 For businesses and digital marketers, understanding these algorithms is not just an advantage; it's a necessity.
-In 2025, staying ahead of the curve means mastering the intricate workings of these algorithms, especially on platforms like Facebook and Instagram.
+In 2026, staying ahead of the curve means mastering the intricate workings of these algorithms, especially on platforms like Facebook and Instagram.
+However, visibility alone is not enough — brands must also communicate emotionally and authentically.
+Our guide on storytelling in digital marketing explains how content connects deeply with audiences once it reaches them.

 How Do Social Media Algorithms Work?